Bharatiya Janata Party: Social policies and Hindutva

-The official philosophy of the BJP is "Integral humanism", a philosophy first formulated by Deendayal Upadhyaya in 1965, who described it as advocating an "indigenous economic model that puts the human being at center stage."
+The official philosophy of the BJP is "Integral humanism", first formulated by Deendayal Upadhyaya in 1965, who described it as advocating an "indigenous economic model that puts the human being at center stage."
 It is committed to Hindutva, an ideology articulated by Indian independence activist Vinayak Damodar Savarkar.
 According to the party, Hindutva is cultural nationalism favouring Indian culture over westernisation, thus it extends to all Indians regardless of religion.
 Scholars and political analysts describe Hindutva as seeking to redefine India and recast it as a Hindu country to the exclusion of other religions, making the BJP a Hindu nationalist party in a general sense.
 The BJP moderated its stance after the NDA was formed in 1998, due to the presence of parties with a broader set of ideologies.

 The BJP's Hindutva ideology has been reflected in many of its government policies.
 It supports the construction of the Ram Mandir temple at the disputed site of the Babri Mosque.
 This issue was its major poll plank in the 1991 general elections.
 However, the demolition of the mosque during a BJP rally in 1992 resulted in backlash against it, leading to a decline of the temple's prominence in its agenda.
 The education policy of the NDA government reorganised the National Council of Educational Research and Training (NCERT) and tasked it with extensively revising the textbooks used in Indian schools.
 Various scholars have stated that this revision, especially in the case of history textbooks, was a covert attempt to "saffronise" Indian history.
 The NDA government introduced Hindu astrology as a subject in college curricula, despite opposition from several leading scientists.

 Links between the BJP and the RSS grew stronger under the Modi administration.
 The RSS provided organisational support to the BJP's electoral campaigns, while the Modi administration appointed a number of individuals affiliated with the RSS to prominent government positions.
 In 2014, Yellapragada Sudershan Rao, who had previously been associated with the RSS, became the chairperson of the Indian Council of Historical Research (ICHR).
 Historians and former members of the ICHR, including those sympathetic to the BJP, questioned his credentials as a historian, and stated that the appointment was part of an agenda of cultural nationalism.
 Over its first term the Modi administration appointed other RSS members to lead universities and research institutions, and recruitment of faculty members favoring the RSS increased.
 Scholars Nandini Sundar and Kiran Bhatty write that many of these appointees did not possess the qualifications for their positions.
 The Modi administration also made numerous changes in government-approved history textbooks.
 These changes de-emphasising the role of Jawaharlal Nehru, and glorifying that of Modi himself, while also portraying Indian society as harmonious, without conflict or inequity.